7 Honest Ways To Deal With Feeling Lonely In A Relationship

 - Busy lives spent moving in separate directions

 - Not spending enough quality time with a partner

 - The end of the “honeymoon phase” in a relationship

 - Waiting for a soulmate and realizing your current partner isn’t the one

 Signs You’re Feeling Alone In A Relationship

 It’s not always easy to recognize loneliness when you’re in a relationship with someone.
-You might attribute your feelings to stress or feeling tired.
+You might attribute your feelings of being alone to stress or exhaustion.

 In my first marriage, I was constantly exhausted and stressed out.
 I knew that I felt alone in my marriage but told myself I “shouldn’t feel that way” because I was married.
 I had a partner.

 But the truth is that I didn’t want to talk to my husband — and I certainly didn’t want to be intimate with him.
 Looking back, there were much larger problems that went beyond loneliness.